reboot-dev/durable-mcp-store/README.md

 # durable-mcp-store

-An store checkout example using Reboot's durable-mcp-python, mcp, and mcp-ui.
+An AI store example using Reboot's durable-mcp-python, mcp, and mcp-ui.

 # To run backend: